Paper Library

 Saved cards turn papers and answers into project memory for genes, pathways, compounds, and assays.

 Paper is live first.
-Molecule, sequence, tutoring, experiment, and discovery modules are intentionally reserved so future tools can share one project memory layer.
+Molecule, sequence, experiment, tutoring, and discovery modules are reserved so future tools can share the same project memory layer.

 Read, query, and card biology papers with citations.